 Now notice they are trying to tell us how to worship on Yahweh’s calendar by the Roman Gregorian Calendar.
 In other words, they are trying to take Yahweh’s Calendar and merge it (mesh it with) the Greco-Roman Babylonian Calendar.
 That is what is called “Syncretism” and in the Word it is called “mixing”.
 That is strictly prohibited, that is strictly forbidden.
 It is a pagan practice.
 When you see syncretism, you need to run.

-Well, now, forgive me, forgive me.
-I do not mean… These are brothers who need prayer basically.
+These are brothers who need prayer basically.
 So, please pray with me.
 It is hard though when you see this kind of arrogance, it is hard.
 People just adding things to Yahweh’s word left and right, it is kind of a struggle.
 We need to pray for them because they really need prayer.
 Hopefully, they can be recovered.
-I am trying not to use their names, I am trying to mention only the name of the ministry, and hopefully people will understand what I am trying to do here.
+I am trying not to use their names, I am trying to mention only the name of the ministry, and hopefully, people will understand what I am trying to do here.
 I am trying not to mention people’s names.

 What is this but things being added into the Scriptures?
 These are things that are being added to the Calendar.
 These are things Yahweh says nothing about.
 That is the very definition of adding to Yahweh’s word.
 So, when you see people adding commandments to Scripture, you need to run!
 It is time to run.